Subscribe to Our Blog

 Receive updates from our team as we share application notes, customer spotlights, educational tools, spectroscopy how-to’s, and more.

-In this roundtable discussion, Ocean Insight experts describe the basics of color, differences in emissive and reflective color measurements, and color applications that transcend aesthetic considerations.
+In this roundtable discussion, Ocean Optics experts describe the basics of color, differences in emissive and reflective color measurements, and color applications that transcend aesthetic considerations.

 About Our Experts

-Originally captured as part of the Applied Spectral Knowledge Podcast series, this conversation on color was led by Matt Kremens, Ocean Insight’s Director of Engineering for Applied Systems, and features colleagues James Gass, Manager of Test and Calibration, and Ethan Montag, Senior Scientist.
+Originally captured as part of the Applied Spectral Knowledge Podcast series, this conversation on color was led by Matt Kremens, Ocean Applied's Director of Engineering for Applied Systems, and features Ocean Optics colleagues James Gass, Manager of Test and Calibration, and Ethan Montag, Senior Scientist.
 Collectively, the group has several decades of experience in color measurements.

 Matt Kremens: Let’s start with the broadest question of all: What is color?